An Overview of Drug Delivery or Possession with Intent Charges (VUCSA)

 At The Curtis Firm LLC, we are experienced in helping people who have been in your shoes in the past and we are at your service as well.
 We can start with free initial consultation, where we'll give you an idea about the seriousness of your charges and the options for a successful defense.
 You'll know whether you can expect your charges to be reduced or dismissed and possibly remove the fear you feel now.

-What is Sale/Delivery of a Controlled Substance?
+What is Sale or Delivery of a Controlled Substance (VUCSA)?

 Controlled Substances consist of illegal drugs and prescription drugs.
 While you may legally obtain a prescription drug with a valid prescription from your medical provider, you must possess legal authorization to deliver it to other people.
 If you do it without the proper authorization, you commit a crime and can be charged in criminal court.